-As a new student, you need to indicate your intention to accept or decline admission by the commitment deadline.
-You must attend the semester or term for which you have been admitted.
-The only exception is if you are unable to attend the semester you have been admitted due to a mission call.
+As a new student, you need to indicate your intention to accept or decline admission by the commitment deadline posted in your acceptance letter.
+You must attend the semester or term to which you were admitted unless you defer for a mission.

 If you had less than 24 college credit hours when you submitted your application, then BYU must receive an official high school transcript before you can register for classes.
 This allows us to validate that you self-reported grades accurately.
 If you were not required to enter high school grades in your application, then you do not need to submit a high school transcript.More Info